 Overall, the workshops, training classes, and regular status meetings slowly recreated the team’s dynamics once grown accustomed to.
 The Lesson 6 Module explains that new members will “become familiar with everyone else’s tendencies and end up fitting into the team and being able to contribute to the synergy” (2020).
 This tactic went both ways as the outsource team, and the New York City team built synergy together to achieve its goals once again.
 Moran, Abramson, and Moran (2014) state that “team interaction is an energy exchange,” and that was true for the new global IT team (p.
 271).
 We energized each other by working together, valuing our differences, and finding common ground to achieve the department’s goals.

 Moran, R. T., Abramson, N. R., & Moran, S. V. (2014).
-Managing cultural differences: Leadership skills and strategies for working in a global world.
-New York: Elsevier.
+Managing cultural differences.
+Abingdon: Routledge.

 Pennsylvania State University (2020).
 Lesson 06: Cultural Synergy.
 OLEAD 410: Leadership in Global Context.
 Retrieved from